 I was originally going to post this new recipe a little later in the year but after seeing how well my last Korean recipe went down, and knowing a few of you have already bought the gochujung paste, I thought I would bring this recipe forward a little so you could use it up.
 Well that and it tastes INCREDIBLE so I was too excited to wait to share it with you.

-I’ve made this a few times and served it with either 50g of normal spaghetti or butternut squash noodles or even 50g of whole grain rice (remember to add the points for the ride or pasta).
+I’ve made this a few times and served it with either 50g of normal spaghetti or butternut squash noodles or even 50g of whole grain rice (remember to add the points for the rice or pasta).
 All have been delicious.
 I urge you to give this one a go very soon!!

 You can buy Korean chilli paste from most Asian supermarkets or you can buy it online (I bought mine from souschef.co.uk) or in Waitrose and Ocado.
 It has the most amazing flavour; a little savoury, a little sweet but nice and spicy.